The parameterized space complexity of model-checking bounded variable first-order logic: Preliminaries

 Originally these results have been phrased for homomorphism problems.
 The equivalence of the problems is well known since Chandra and Merlin's seminal paper~\cite{ch}.
 Instead of logical equivalence of sentences one talks about homomorphic equivalence of relational structures, that is, structures with isomorphic cores.

-Finally, the connection to bounded variable logics mentioned in the introduction follows from~\cite[Lemma~5.2, Remark~5.3]{kv00} (see also \cite[Theorem~12]{dalmau} and \cite[Theorem~4]{hubie1} for similar statements):
+Finally, the connection to bounded variable logics mentioned in the introduction follows from~\cite[Lemma~5.2, Remark~5.3]{kv00} (see also~\cite[Theorem~12]{dalmau} and~\cite[Theorem~4]{hubie1} for similar statements):

-\begin{theorem} Let $s\in\N$ and $\varphi$ be a primitive positive sentence.
-Then $\varphi$ is logically equivalent to a primitive positive sentence whose primal graph has treewidth $<s$ if and only if $\varphi$ is logically equivalent to a primitive positive sentence in $\FO^s$. \end{theorem}
+\begin{thm} Let $s\in\N$ and $\varphi$ be a primitive positive sentence.
+Then $\varphi$ is logically equivalent to a primitive positive sentence whose primal graph has treewidth less than $s$ if and only if $\varphi$ is logically equivalent to a primitive positive sentence in $\FO^s$. \end{thm}